 The definition of signed-interval graphs has also been extended to the class of bipartite graphs.
-A bigraph $B = (X, Y, E)$ is a signed interval bigraph, if corresponding to each vertex $v \in X \cup Y$ we can assign a positive interval or negative interval such that $xy \in E$ if and only if ${I_x}^+ \cap {I_y}^+ \neq \emptyset$ or ${I_x}^- \subseteq {I_y}^+$ or ${I_y}^- \subseteq {I_x}^+$ .
-In the following theorem we characterize signed interval bigraphs.
-Our proof is constructive i.e. when a bigraph is of Ferrers dimension 2, we can construct its signed-interval bigraph representation. \begin{theo} For a bigraph $B= (X, Y, E)$ the following conditions are equivalent. \begin{enumerate}[(a)] \item $B$ is a signed-interval bigraph. \item $B$ is a bigraph of Ferrers dimension at most $2$. \end{enumerate} \end{theo}
+A bigraph $B$=$(X, Y, E)$ is a \textit{signed interval bigraph}, if corresponding to each vertex $v \in X \cup Y$ we can assign a positive interval or negative interval such that $xy \in E$ if and only if ${I_x}^+ \cap {I_y}^+ \neq \emptyset$ or ${I_x}^- \subseteq {I_y}^+$ or ${I_y}^- \subseteq {I_x}^+$ .
+As stated before, in the following theorem, we proved that signed-interval bigraphs are equivalent to the class of bigraphs of Ferrers dimension 2.
+Our proof is constructive, meaning that when a bigraph has Ferrers dimension 2, we can create its representation as a signed-interval bigraph. \begin{theo} For a bigraph $B= (X, Y, E)$ the following conditions are equivalent. \begin{enumerate}[(a)] \item $B$ is a signed-interval bigraph. \item The rows and columns of the biadjacency matrix $A(B)$ of $B$ can be permuted independently so that no $0$ has a $1$ both below and to its right. \item $B$ is a bigraph of Ferrers dimension at most $2$. \end{enumerate} \end{theo}